gyund/chatpaths/SECURITY.md

 ## Reporting a Vulnerability

 If you find a security issue or vulnerability, please contact us directly via a private message.
-Please note, We don't provide any bounties.
+Please note, we don't provide any bounties.